James-Burnham/idl-md/README.md

    the preferred method of documentation on GitHub), and with GitHub comes revision control, support for multiple authors, pull requests, forks/clones, etc.
-1. **Broad adoption** - Markdown is being adopted all over the place – from creation of documentation at Microsoft (MSDN docs, PowerShell Help files, etc.) to defining blog content/pages (Wordpress, Ghost, others) to Slack channels (you can use Markdown directly inside of Slack messages), and much,
+1. **Broad adoption** - Markdown is being adopted all over the place â€“ from creation of documentation at Microsoft (MSDN docs, PowerShell Help files, etc.) to defining blog content/pages (Wordpress, Ghost, others) to Slack channels (you can use Markdown directly inside of Slack messages), and much,